 This type of monetization strategy is a blogger’s dream because you only create the item once and then sell it many times with no cost of reproduction.
 The strategy also allows you to scale your business to infinity.

-As a beginner, you probably won’t have that much content on your blog for you to create digital products from, and you may have to invest some money and time into the creation.
-However, after a while, you may be able to create digital products like ebooks or email courses using some of the content on your site that you can then sell to your audience.
+As a beginner, you probably won’t have that much content on your blog for you to create digital products, and you may have to invest some money and time into the creation.
+However, after a while, you may be able to create digital products like ebooks, email courses, or even make money from Audible by selling audiobooks, using some of the content on your site that you can then sell to your audience.

 Sponsored Posts: In this industry, it’s vital to make connections.
 Unlike other industries like tech or travel, the movie blogging industry has a limit to the types of products that you can sell on your blog.